richardgaywood/paydata.org/content/sprawlrunners/gear/weapons.md

 * Foldable stock (1LP, -1 penalty to Notice when folded, 1 Action to deploy)
 * Reinforced frame (1LP, flechette pistol can fire slugs)

+And some houseruled additions:

+* Revolver: reduced shots (already reflected in statline).
+If it is a smartgun, character can load different ammo types in different cylinders, and choose which cylinders to fire for each attack via a mental command as a free action.
+* Heavy calibre: applies +1 AP.
+Costs +1LP.

 ### Accessories

+These can be added/removed from the weapon.

 * Bipod (1LP, negate recoil/min Str penalty, takes action to deploy)
 * Gas vent system (1LP, -1 recoil penalty)